Travel.State.Gov >

 After the child has immigrated to the United States, adoptive parents are required to inform the nearest Jordanian Embassy or consulate of any change in address.
 This facilitates the follow-up that the MSD performs for all adopted Jordanian children abroad.

-We strongly urge you to comply with Jordanian law and to complete all post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to that country’s positive experiences with U.S. citizen parents.
+We urge you to comply with Jordan’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to Jordan’s positive experiences with U.S. citizen adoptive parents.

 Post-Adoption Resources